AugLift: Depth-Aware Input Reparameterization Improves Domain Generalization in 2D-to-3D Pose Lifting: Experiments in the Detection Setting

 \subsection{Experimental Setup}

-\paragraph{Datasets.} We conduct experiments on four diverse 3D HPE datasets: Human3.6M (H36M)~\cite{ionescu2014human3}, MPI-INF-3DHP (3DHP)~\cite{mehta2016monocular}, Fit3D~\cite{fieraru2021alfit}, and 3D-Pose-in-the-Wild (3DPW)~\cite{vonmarcard2018recovering}.
+\textbf{Datasets.} We conduct experiments on four diverse 3D HPE datasets: Human3.6M (H36M)~\cite{ionescu2014human3}, MPI-INF-3DHP (3DHP)~\cite{mehta2016monocular}, Fit3D~\cite{fieraru2021alfit}, and 3D-Pose-in-the-Wild (3DPW)~\cite{vonmarcard2018recovering}.
 Each dataset offers unique challenges: H36M consists of controlled indoor motions, 3DHP has greater viewpoint diversity, Fit3D contains varied fitness motions, and 3DPW is a challenging in-the-wild dataset with complex activities and dense occlusions.
 To thoroughly evaluate generalization, we use H36M, 3DHP, and Fit3D for both training and testing, leveraging their corresponding splits.
 Due to its smaller size, 3DPW is used exclusively as a test set.
-While we train on different datasets, H36M serves as our default training set for experiments where the training data is fixed.

-\paragraph{Lifting Architectures.} To demonstrate that AugLift is a modular add-on, we integrate it into four representative lifting backbones: the Transformer-based MotionBERT~\cite{zhu2023motionbert} and PoseFormer~\cite{Zheng2021PoseFormer}, the TCN-based VideoPose3D~\cite{pavllo2018video}, and the MLP-based SimpleBaseline~\cite{martinez2017simple}.
+\textbf{Lifting Architectures.} To demonstrate that AugLift is a modular add-on, we integrate it into four representative lifting backbones: the Transformer-based MotionBERT~\cite{zhu2023motionbert} and PoseFormer~\cite{Zheng2021PoseFormer}, the TCN-based VideoPose3D~\cite{pavllo2018video}, and the MLP-based SimpleBaseline~\cite{martinez2017simple}.
 Together, these popular models represent a diverse range of lifting paradigms, from simple MLPs and temporal convolutions to state-of-the-art Transformers.
 As a recent, state-of-the-art model, MotionBERT serves as our default lifting architecture for cross-dataset experiments.

-\paragraph{Evaluation Protocol.} Following standard practice, we measure performance using Mean Per Joint Position Error (MPJPE) in millimeters.
+\textbf{Evaluation Protocol.} Following standard practice, we measure performance using Mean Per Joint Position Error (MPJPE) in millimeters.
 We report both in-distribution (ID) performance on the validation split of the training dataset and out-of-distribution (OOD) performance on other datasets to assess generalization.
-Crucially, all main experiments are conducted in the ``detection setting,'' where models are trained and tested on 2D keypoints produced by a detector, not ground truth.
+Crucially, our experiments are conducted in the ``detection setting,'' where models are trained and tested on 2D keypoints produced by a detector, not ground truth.
 This aligns our evaluation with real-world application.
-To ensure a fair and unified comparison, we use a single off-the-shelf 2D detector (RTMPose-L~\cite{jiang2023rtmpose}) and depth estimation model (Depth Anything v2~\cite{depthanythingv2}) for all experiments.
-Accordingly, we train both the original backbones and their AugLift-enabled counterparts on the keypoints produced by this detector.
-As a result, our baseline MPJPE scores may differ slightly from those reported in prior work, which rely on H36M-tuned detectors or ground-truth keypoints that are incompatible with our protocol.